alimfrombain/Constellation_Guide/README.md

 9. Now refresh the table by clicking the red, circular refresh button.
 This may take a few moments.
 10. The output will now show Skirt items that are not tagged as Skirts.
 We can update these items by first selecting all items by checking the square in the first column of the header row of the table.
 Then clicking the "Update all" button.
 In the first dropdown of the pop-up select the taxonomy column (e.g., "Google Taxonomy") and in the second select the appropriate tag to update the items to.
 Then, click "Update".

+### Importing / Exporting Rules

 ## Troubleshooting and Contact

+For assistance in using Constellation, please reach out to the Pyxis Constellation team.